 Sample Posters with Commentary - University of Texas at Austin

 Creating Effective Poster Presentations (with samples) - North Carolina State University

 Things to Remember!

 - The typical poster size is 48-inches wide by 36-inches high.

-- If your project was funded by the Office of Undergraduate Research (OUR), you must include the OUR logo on your poster.
+- If your project was funded by the Office of Undergraduate Research (OUR), you must include the OUR Logo Horizontal on your poster.

 - Be sure to use high resolution images to avoid problems with printing.

 - Save your project as a PDF for printing on a USB drive

 The University Commons Printing Services office can print your poster.
 It is recommend printing requests are submitted at least 2 weeks prior to the Student Scholar Symposium to allow for adequate production time.